Over 3,000 Illegals Registered to Vote in Only 13 Cities -- Sanctuary Cities

 This study only represents 13 cities.
 There are more than 300 of these sanctuary cities.

-Thank the Democrats’ Motor Voter Act that automatically registers them.
-They never have to prove they are citizens.
+Thank the Democrats’ Motor Voter Act that automatically registers them to vote when they get their driver’s licenses.
+They never have to prove they are citizens and they shouldn’t be getting driver’s licenses.

 But, don’t worry, Democrats say there is no election fraud.